 Subject mounting

 Consider how you will mount or position your subject for filming.
-For objects that are alive or with a short shelf life, consider their environmental requirements when setting up for filming.
-Once I had decided to film freesias in close up, it took me a while to work out how to best support them for filming purposes.
+For objects that are alive or have a short shelf life, consider their environmental requirements when setting up for filming.
+Once I had decided to film freesias in close-up, it took me a while to work out how to best support them for filming purposes.
 I tried many different solutions to support them to remain in fixed positions and finally resolved the problem by taping a straight piece of stiff wire from a wire coat hanger to the single flower stems.
 I also put the stems in floral foam to help keep the flowers hydrated during the long filming sessions.
-I was then able to position each flower in a best-controlled way for macro filming.
+I was then able to position each flower in the best-controlled way for macro filming.

 Reviewing your footage